yannxou/RefaceCPLiveControl/README.md

 	<img src="Images/locked_device_mode.jpg" alt="Locked Device Mode" width="50%" />
 </p>

+While the device is locked, the **Wave type knob** can be used to select the device parameter bank.

 * **Wah On**: Enables the **Track mode**.
 This allows changing the selected track's volume, panning, sends A and B as well as the Mute, Solo and Arm buttons.
 In this mode the `Drive` knob is connected to the currently selected parameter in Live which can be very handy for quick automations.

 <p align="center">